SungjinDavidLee/DeepX-DepthEstimation-Benchmark/en/Readme.md

 ### 5-4.
 INT8 calibration was not performed

-Engines were built with `trtexec --int8 --fp16` without a calibration dataset.
-This is valid for latency and throughput measurement but **accuracy is not guaranteed.**
+The Jetson INT8 figures in section 3 come from engines built with `trtexec --int8 --fp16` without a calibration dataset.
+This is valid for latency, throughput, and power measurement, but **accuracy is not guaranteed.**

+Inspecting the output quality of these engines revealed that **depth estimation output collapsed**: the entire frame compressed to near a single colour, making depth distinctions impossible.
+Applying calibration restored normal gradation with no change in speed (4.05 ms to 4.20 ms, within measurement variance).

+Details are in [docs/qualitative.md](../docs/qualitative.md), section 4.

+DX-M1 output is normal because calibration is applied at vendor compile time.
+Section 3's INT8 comparison is therefore **calibrated DX-M1 versus uncalibrated Jetson**.
+It remains valid for speed, but this asymmetry should be noted when citing it.

 ### 5-5.
 FastSAM input resolutions differ